 This report has been prepared in response to the Australian Government requirements that schools report on specific issues to their stakeholders on an annual basis.

-Lambert School is a small co-ed city primary school of approximately 28 students, sharing a campus with the small secondary school of 37.
+Lambert School is a small co-ed city primary school of approximately 25 students, sharing a campus with the small secondary school of 40.
 The school aims to provide exceptional education in a non-institutional setting which is homely, congenial, caring and mutually supporting.
 There is no uniform, no office or principal's study, bell or public address system.
 However, the School is orderly, has a set timetable, a sense of purpose and provides a stimulating learning environment.
 The School has no religious or political affiliation but a strong belief in the individual, in group responsibility and in caring for each other.
 The curriculum is broad and challenging, with resources allocated to ensure that programs are well staffed and equipped to cater for a range of abilities and interests.
 School and grade camps are essential to the curriculum as are visits to local events such as exhibitions and concerts.
-Students are given sound education in mathematics, science, English language, social science, computer, art, drama, physical education, Indonesian, French and technology.
+Students are given sound education in Mathematics, Science, English Language, Geography Politics and History, Multi Media Art, Art, Drama, Physical Education, Indonesian, French, Chinese and technology.
 Healthy lunch and morning teas are provided, often planned and cooked by the students.
 Reporting to parents is integral to the teaching/learning program.

 Teaching Staff Attendance and Retention